jasonsahl/jasonsahl.github.io/_pages/about.md

 is located [here](https://github.com/jasonsahl/Phylomark).
 The goal is to find good phylogenetic markers that recapitulate the core genome phylogeny.
 2. LS-BSR.
 A method to compare the gene content between bacterial genomes.
 A  link to the paper is [here](https://peerj.com/articles/332/)
+.
 The software repository is located [here](https://github.com/jasonsahl/LS-BSR)
 3. NASP.
+Our method for SNP discovery that supports reads as well as genome assemblies.
+A link to the paper is [here](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000074).
+  The software repository is located [here](https://github.com/TGenNorth/NASP)
 4. WG-FAST.
+A method to place isolates with partial SNP genotypes into a reference phylogeny.
+A link to the paper is [here](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0176-9).
+  The software repository is located [here](https://github.com/jasonsahl/wgfast)
+5. UGAP.